PandaWhoCodes/mera_photo/README.md

 ## Why
 I recently purchased a new phone with a good camera, and within no time I had 10-15 Gb worth of photo's of my friends.
-Now the redundant thing I did after each of our outing was picking the images of my friends and sending it to them.
+Now the redundant thing I did after each of our outing's was picking the images of my friends and sending it to them.
 So why not automate this entire process?

 ## Enter SLAC